pauldardis/milestone3/README.md

 ### Code

-I have used bootstarp templates for the following parts of the website Navbar, Footer, Sidebar, Recipe Cards
+I have used bootstrap templates for the following parts of the website Navbar, Footer, Sidebar, Recipe Cards

 ### Acknowledgements